TimCares/MasterThesis/docs/thesis/theoretical_foundation/notations_and_definitions.typ

 sequence, and the number of patches $N$ is given by $N = H times W / P^2$, with $P$ being the number of patches per dimension, and $P=14$.
 Since we use an image size of 224x224 pixels, so $bold(v) in RR^(3 times 244 times 244)$, we will have $N=244 times 244 / 14^2 = 196$
 patches, or timesteps respectively.
-Each patch is flattened into a 256-dimensional vector, and then projected into a 768-dimensional vector $bold(e)^v_i in RR^768$, using a fully connected layer.
+Each patch is flattened into a 256-dimensional vector, and then projected into a 768 dimensions $bold(e)^v_i in RR^768$, using a fully connected layer.
-The image sequence is prepended with a special 768-dimensional learnable $mono(["I_CLS"]) in RR^768$ token, which is used to aggregate the global information/content of the image, and, following @vit, also 768-dimensional.
+The image sequence is prepended with a special learnable $mono(["I_CLS"]) in RR^768$ token, which is used to aggregate the global information/content of the image, and following @vit.
 The result is a sequence of patch embeddings, which we define as $bold(E)_v$, where $v$ indicates an image:

 $